randel/randel.github.io/_pages/about.md

   - /about.html
 ---

+I'm an Assistant Professor in the Department of Biostatistics and Health Data Science and the Clinical and Translational Science Institute at the University of Pittsburgh.
+Before joining Pitt in January 2020, I worked as a postdoc researcher  at Carnegie Mellon University and received my PhD in Biostatistics from the University of Chicago in 2017.
+My research interests include statistical genomics and causal inference of omics data.
 My research is focused on developing statistical methods and computational tools to solve real biomedical problems.
-I am interested in statistical methods for high-dimensional genomics data with cell-type heterogeneity, clustered structure, and missing values.
 My research spans:
 * single-cell/spatial omics data
 * cell type deconvolution
-* proteomics data
+* epigeomics data
 * mediation analysis.

 My collaboration is in areas such as Alzheimer's disease, psychiatry, asthma, and breast cancer.
 We analyze data from whole genome/exome sequencing, bulk/single-cell RNA sequencing, DNA methylation, proteomics, etc.